Chronic migraine sufferers know the feeling all too well — that debilitating, hide-in-your-room pain that seems to always hit you at the wrong times.

-Your doctor should also check for nutritional deficiencies, Dr. Young says.
+Your doctor should also check for nutritional deficiencies.

-Dr. Young says it’s important to discuss any supplements you may take with your doctor.
-She may recommend a 400mg daily riboflavin (vitamin B2) dose, as well as a three 100mg CoQ-10 doses daily to reduce symptoms.
-She also suggests a 400mg-1,200mg magnesium glycinate daily dose.
+If you take any supplements, it’s important to let your doctor know.
+They may recommend a 400 mg daily riboflavin (vitamin B2) dose, three 100 mg CoQ-10 doses daily to reduce symptoms or 400 mg to 1,200 mg of a magnesium glycinate daily dose.

-Oral contraceptives and hormone replacement therapy can trigger migraines, she says.
+Oral contraceptives and hormone replacement therapy can trigger migraines.
 Lifestyle measures like diet, exercise, weight loss, as well as herbs in some cases, support hormone balance and lessens this particular trigger for migraines.

 4. Manage your stress

-While stress is an inevitable part of life, making lifestyle changes to manage stress can also decrease the number and severity of your migraines and tension headaches.
+While stress is an inevitable part of life, making lifestyle changes to manage your stress can also decrease the number and severity of your migraines and tension headaches.

-“I teach meditation to my patients, including mindfulness and mantra meditation,” Dr. Young says.
-“Diaphragmatic breathing and Dr. Andrew Weil’s 4-7-8 breath technique are powerful tools to decreased the impact of stress on the body.
+“I teach meditation to my patients, including mindfulness and mantra meditation,” says Dr. Young.
+“Diaphragmatic breathing and the 4-7-8 breath technique are powerful tools to decrease the impact of stress on the body.”

 Chiropractic, acupuncture and massage therapy can also offer migraine relief.
 If you decide to go this route, be sure to consult with a trained integrative functional medicine physician who can create a personalized treatment plan based on your health history and a physical exam.
 To get the maximum benefit, find a provider who is experienced in searching for and identifying the root causes of migraines.

 “From my perspective, functional integrative medicine assesses the underlying causes for each individual patient and personalized their treatment,” she says.
 “There is often an underlying genetic predisposition for migraines, but when we identify and treat each person’s unique environmental triggers, we see improvements in the severity and frequency of their headaches.”